hacknlove/onGet/README.md

 ### Hooks
 All hooks are optional.
 Define the ones you need to deal with your source.

-#### plugin.getEndpoint(endpoint) => undefined
+#### plugin.getResource(resource) => undefined
-When `onGet(url, callback)` is executed, it checks if this url is being used, or has been used and is not cleaned), if not it calls the plugin hook `getEndpoint`
+When `onGet(url, callback)` is executed, it checks if this url is being used, or has been used and is not cleaned), if not it calls the plugin hook `getResource`

-At this very first moment, the endpoint contains:
+At this very first moment, the resource contains:
 * url: with the url
 * plugin: with the whole plugin
 * value: as passed in `options.first` or undefined